umaima-akbar/Car-Price-Prediction-ML/Car_Insights.md

 # 📊 Car Price Prediction – ML Project

-This project builds a machine learning model to predict the resale value of cars in India using features like year, fuel type, kms driven, transmission, and present price.
+This project builds a machine learning model to predict the resale value of cars in India using features like year, fuel type, kms driven, transmission and present price.

 __________________________________